MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/power-platform/environment-lifecycle-database-movements.md

 # Database and environment movements when Power Platform Integration is enabled

 When Microsoft Power Platform Integration is enabled, the finance and operations apps and the customer engagements apps environments are tightly connected.
 Administrators should look at these two platforms as a one environment with multiple apps.
-This article highlights the environment lifecycle scenarios that are impacted by the Power Platform Integration.
+This article describes the environment lifecycle scenarios that are impacted by the Power Platform Integration.

 > [!IMPORTANT]
 >